Eye Care and Optical Store in North Austin, Texas

 When nose pads are maladjusted or too tight, they leave indents.
 Fortunately, this problem can be easily solved with a few adjustments by an optician who will ensure that the pair of glasses evenly distributes pressure on the nose, head width, and ears.

 Why do my glasses cause pain behind my ears?

 If the arms of the frame are bent too tightly around the ears, you will experience aches behind the ears.
 Ask your optician to loosen the arms and adjust them as needed for maximum comfort.

 My glasses keep sliding off my nose.
 What should I do?

 If your glasses aren’t sitting comfortably on your face, then there’s clearly an adjustment problem.
-Visit King and Rose Optical in Austin to adjust the frame width and bridge size.
+Visit King and Rose Optical in North Austin to adjust the frame width and bridge size.